 You may go to any of our network pharmacies.
+However, your costs may be even less for your covered drugs if you use a network pharmacy that offers preferred cost-sharing rather than a network pharmacy that offers standard cost-sharing.
+The Pharmacy Directory will tell you which of the network pharmacies offer preferred cost-sharing.
+You can find out more about how your out-of-pocket costs could be different for different drugs by contacting us.
+If you switch from one network pharmacy.
 If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask to have your prescription transferred to your new network pharmacy.